xfang422/i2p-1/Syllabus.md

 ### Workshop

+- Reviewing the **Collaborative Agenda**
+- Discussion of **Readings**

 - [Geography and Computers](https://github.com/jreades/i2p/blob/master/lectures/2.1-Computers_in_Planning_and_Geography.md)
 - [Principles of Programming](https://github.com/jreades/i2p/blob/master/lectures/2.2-Principles_of_Programming.md)
+- **Live Coding**

 ### Practical

 This week's practical requires you to have completed installation of the programming environment.

 The practical can be downloaded from [GitHub](https://github.com/jreades/i2p/raw/master/practicals/Practical-02-Foundations_1.ipynb).

 # Week 3: Foundations (Part 2)